learn-co-students/html-css-html-elements-code-along-html-000/README.md

 - On this lesson's page on Learn.co, click the "Open" button — this will fork and clone the repository and open it in the IDE.
 - Create a new branch called "main-pages" using the command `git checkout -b main-pages`.
-- Open the files in your code editor (in the video I use Sublime Text).
+- Open the files in your code editor
 - At this point in Terminal you would create any sub folders and files using the `mkdir` command and `touch` commands.
 We have already done this for you so you can get coding right away.
 In the code editor you will see we have already created the following files and folders.

 ```shell